-Gawker’s Denton can’t halt Hulk Hogan from enforcing verdict
+Gawker’s Denton can’t halt Hulk Hogan verdict

 Gawker Media founder Nick Denton lost his latest bid to halt enforcement of the $140 million verdict won by Hulk Hogan in an invasion-of-privacy lawsuit, according to a court document provided by the former pro wrestler’s attorney.